-Energy consumption includes greenhouse gas emissions (hereinafter GHG), both Scope 1, or direct emissions, i.e. emissions from sources owned by or under the direct control of ICF and Scope 2, or indirect emissions, due to the consumption of energy purchased by ICF.
-In 2023, Scope 1 emissions of Industrie Chimiche Forestali S.p.A. amounted to 1,760 t CO2, 92,7% of which was due to natural gas consumption, 5,3% to fuel consumption (diesel oil and petrol) for the company fleet and 2% to refrigerant gas leaks from air conditioning systems.
-Scope 1 emissions increased by 24% compared to 2022, as a result of increased consumption due to the acquisition of Tessitura Langè.
+Energy consumption includes greenhouse gas emissions (GHG), both Scope 1, or direct emissions, i.e., emissions from sources owned by or under the direct control of ICF and Scope 2, or indirect emissions, due to the consumption of energy purchased by ICF.
+In 2024, Industrie Chimiche Forestali's Scope 1 emissions amounted to 2,019 t CO{2e}, of which 95% was due to natural gas consumption and 5% to fuel consumption (diesel and petrol) for the company fleet.
+Compared to previous years, ICF has not recorded any refrigerant gas leaks from air conditioning systems.
+Overall, Scope 1 emissions increased by 15% compared to 2023, although the increase is smaller than the 24% rise recorded between 2022 and 2023, as the figures from the Robecchetto con Induno site were counted for the full year.

-ICF's Scope 2 emissions, on the other hand, are entirely related to the consumption of electricity purchased from the grid and are therefore slightly decreasing compared to 2022 due to the installation of the photovoltaic system.
-In 2023, Scope 2 emissions were 1,366 t CO2, calculated using the Location-based method26, while with the Market-based27 approach they are higher and equal to 1,982 t CO2, as Industrie Chimiche Forestali does not currently purchase electricity with guarantee of origin (GO) certificates.
+ICF's Scope 2 emissions are instead entirely linked to the consumption of electricity purchased from the grid and are in line with 2023.
+In 2024, Scope 2 emissions were 1,373 t CO2, calculated using the Location-based method28, while with the Market-based29 approach they are higher and equal to 2,182 t CO2, as Industrie Chimiche Forestali does not currently purchase electricity with guarantee of origin (GO) certificates.